RobotToy/ChristopherTeli/index.md

 ## Welcome to Christopher's Summer Work

-In order to get ahead in life, it is important that Christopher does something other than **PLAYING VIDEO GAMES** 😠 .[chicken](https://github.com/RobotToy/ChristopherTeli/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+In order to get ahead in life, it is important that Christopher does something other than **PLAYING VIDEO GAMES** 😠.
+In the section below, there will be links to his assigns for today (will be updated daily).
+In addition, here are other resource if he feels ✨inspired✨ to go above and beyond.
+- [Khan Academy](https://www.khanacademy.org/) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.